komuw/meli/README.md

 Meli is a Swahili word meaning ship; so think of Meli as a ship carrying your docker containers safely across the treacherous container seas.

-It's currently work in progress.
+It's currently work in progress, API will remain unstable for sometime.

 I only intend to support docker-compose version 3+; https://docs.docker.com/compose/compose-file/compose-versioning/